jjdmol/LOFAR/StationTest/README.txt

   value, hence for read the --data option is used as expected result.

 b) HBA server access
+  To manage the HBA server addresses use:

+  test/hbatest/hba_read_all.sh            # to read all servers in a HBA tile test/hbatest/hba_new_address.sh         # to change a HBA server address

+  These shell scripts use tc/hba_server.py.
+More examples:

   To read the delay settings for polarization X and Y of HBA server 2 on the HBA tile of RCU[64]=X (power via X) and RCU[65]=Y (control via Y) do: